 Passage Bio to Present at Cowen 43rd Annual Health Care Conference

-/EIN News/ -- PHILADELPHIA, Feb.
-28, 2023 (GLOBE NEWSWIRE) -- Passage Bio, Inc. (NASDAQ: PASG), a clinical-stage genetic medicines company focused on developing transformative therapies for central nervous system (CNS) disorders, today announced that William Chou, M.D., chief executive officer, will participate in an Orphan Neuro corporate panel discussion at the upcoming Cowen 43rd Annual Health Care Conference on Tuesday, March 7, 2023 at 10:30 a.m.
+PHILADELPHIA, Feb.
+28, 2023 (GLOBE NEWSWIRE) -- Passage Bio, Inc. PASG, a clinical-stage genetic medicines company focused on developing transformative therapies for central nervous system (CNS) disorders, today announced that William Chou, M.D., chief executive officer, will participate in an Orphan Neuro corporate panel discussion at the upcoming Cowen 43rd Annual Health Care Conference on Tuesday, March 7, 2023 at 10:30 a.m.
 ET in Boston, MA.

 A live webcast of the event will be available on the Investors & Media section of Passage Bio's website at investors.passagebio.com.
 A replay of the presentation will be available for 30 days following the event.